Zhuinden/flowless/README.md

 }
 ```

-~~By default, Flow will take over your Activity's content view.
-When you start your Activity, you should see a "Hello world" screen.~~
 ### Defining UI states with key objects

 Your Activity's UI states are represented in Flow by Objects, which Flow refers to as "keys".
 Keys are typically [value objects][valueobject] with just enough information to identify a discrete UI state.